THE SHOW = WORKMANSHIP AND COLLECTIBILITY CLASSES ONLY!

 6) Overall eye appeal.

-Documentation about unusual breeds, new breeds or unusual colors will be an strong asset.
+In all classes: Documentation about unusual breeds, new breeds or unusual colors will be a strong asset.
+There is no need to document the well-known, commonly seen breeds or colors.

 Groom/dust your models PRIOR to bringing them to the table.
 THIS WILL BE ENFORCED.
-Excessive time spent dusting etc slows the show down and the dust you brush off your model into the air can settle onto another shower's model.
-Please be aware!
-This exact practice has "flipped" dust onto this showholder's models in several instances, costing models a placing or win in at least 3 classes.
+Excessive time spent dusting etc slows the show down… and the dust you brush off your model into the air can settle onto another shower’s model, please be aware.

 DO NOT touch any models other than your own unless you have the specific permission of the owner.
 The judge or showholder may move any models that are placed too close to the edge, need to be moved to correct crowded conditions or in case of class splits.